One of the most common skin conditions, eczema is notoriously hard to handle.

 Before bed, slather on an ointment, which stings less than other formulas and may reduce itchiness.
 “If the itch is so bad you needed to treat it, you use an ointment because it works the best,” explains Peng, who is also a professor of clinical dermatology at the Keck School of Medicine of USC.

 Depending on the severity, a doctor can also prescribe corticosteroid creams or ointments, oral steroids, antibiotics or other medications.
 You can also try over-the-counter hydrocortisone creams or allergy medicines, which may help to temporarily relieve itchiness.

 Anything that inhibits scratching can help too, since scratching can further irritate the affected area.
-Try pressing on skin, applying bandages to cover the area, keeping your nails very short and indulging in an oatmeal bath, which can feel soothing on skin.
+Try pressing on skin, applying bandages to cover the area and keeping your nails very short.

 by Deanna Pai